sgupta70/CircuitPython/README.md

 ## Hello_CircuitPython

 ### Description & Code
-For this assignment we were assigned to learn the new CircuitPython cod and make the neopixel on our Metro Express turn blue.
+For this assignment we were assigned to learn the new CircuitPython code and make the neopixel on our Metro Express turn blue.

 ```
 #Sahana Gupta